labarlab-emorep/func_model/README.md

 Extract voxel beta weights from FSL FEAT files.

-Written for the local labarserv2 environment.
+Written for the local the lab server environment.

 Mine FSL GLM files for contrasts of interest and generate a dataframe of voxel beta-coefficients.
 Dataframes may be masked by